TCCON/ggg-rs/README.md

 There are some optional features of this crate that can be enabled using `cargo`'s `--features` flag, e.g. `cargo build --features static`

-* `static` - the netCDF library used by this crate can either link to an already built netCDF shared object library on your system *or* build its own netCDF and HDF5 libraries from source.
+* `static`: the netCDF library used by this crate can either link to an already built netCDF shared object library on your system *or* build its own netCDF and HDF5 libraries from source.
 The latter takes longer and requires `cmake` be installed on your system, but can get around some incompatible netCDF issues.
   We recommend using this feature in the `cargo install` command above because generally building the netCDF library this way gives fewer issues than trying to link to a system netCDF library.
 However, if you have a well-behaved system installation of netCDF, you can try installing without this feature.
-* `plotting` - this requires some additional dependencies, but will also compile programs that allow you to plot some GGG output files.
+* `plotting`: this requires some additional dependencies, but will also compile programs that allow you to plot some GGG output files.
 (Currently, the only plotting program is `plot-spt` for spectral fit files.)
+* `inprogress`: including this feature will compile programs that are not complete.
+  It is intended for developers who need to test these programs; normal users should not activate this feature as the programs gated behind it will produce incomplete or unvalidated output.

 ## Compilation or runtime errors